 There is no ‘Plan B’

 When Elijah sought a successor, he found Elisha in the field, minding his own business, working his 9 to 5 job.
-Let’s read, 1 Kings 19:19–21:
+Let’s read from the Book of 1st Kings:

 When the Prophet of God threw his cloak on someone, he was symbolically offering the mantle of his prophetic office.
 Elijah was desirous for Elisha to be his successor.
 This was a great honor and I’m sure Elisha was thrilled at the opportunity.
 Yet Elisha hesitated momentarily, as I’m sure most of us would as his thoughts turned toward his family.
 Elisha’s priorities frustrated Elijah, as he proclaimed, ‘go back, I won’t stop you.’
 Despite hesitation, Elisha made the right decision that day.
 One that would change the course of his destiny.
 Elisha immediately quit his 9 to 5 job, once he received the call to ministry.
 Plan B was no longer an option and he pursued Plan A for the rest of his days.